 When it comes to improving your knowledge of personal finance, a good book collection is essential.
-But if you walk through your local bookstore, chances are it will have a whole aisle devoted to personal finance books.
+But if you walk through your local bookstore, chances are it will have a whole aisle on personal finance.
 The selection is daunting, and you could never possibly read them all.
 Luckily, you don’t have to.
-Here are five great personal finance books that all belong on your bookshelf, and can help give you a better understanding of money, debt, saving, and investing.
+Here are five great personal finance books that all belong on your bookshelf.
+They can help give you a better understanding of money, debt, saving, and investing.

 Personal Finance for Dummies

 Already in its 8th edition, Eric Tyson’s Personal Finance for Dummies is a great primer on everything to do with living your life in a financially shrewd manner.
-The book covers everything about personal finance, from budgeting and debt management to planning for big purchases and saving for retirement.
+The book covers everything about personal finance.
+From budgeting and debt management to planning for big purchases and saving for retirement, it has it all.
 Personal Finance is truly the go-to beginner’s guide for anyone who wants to understand all aspects of managing their money and start improving their financial well-being as soon as possible.

 The Millionaire Next Door

 While not strictly a personal finance book per se, Thomas J. Stanley and William D. Danko’s Millionaire is nonetheless an essential read for anyone who wants to improve his or her personal finances.
 The authors rely on over twenty years of their own research to discern the habits, attitudes, and overall characteristics of self-made millionaires – people who have worked hard and become successful because of it.
 The profiles that Stanley and Danko develop through studying these amazing people shed light into positive attitudes and activities that can be applied to your own personal finances as well, making this book an essential addition to your collection.

 The Total Money Makeover